Skip to content

 self.var = -1; // this won't fail immediately

-self.var = 500; // and that won't fail right away either
+self.var = 500; // and this won't fail right away either

 } // only here, at the end of the compute phase,